iadvize/iadvize-ios-sdk/README.md

 then  `cat Cert.pem` and you can copy/paste the certificate and the private key and provide it as printed in the Terminal.

+You can register your application to the `SDKStatusDelegate` in `IAdvizeManager` to be informed when the SDK is enabled or disabled in the iAdvize administration website.

 <a name="dependency"></a>